The Red Ring of Death: How Microsoft Turned a $1.15 Billion Crisis into a Brand-Saving Victory

 The only path forward for Microsoft was to fix every affected console at no cost to consumers—a staggering $1.15 billion commitment.

-This wasn't just crisis management; it was strategic brand preservation.
-Microsoft extended the Xbox 360 warranty from one year to three years across all consoles, effectively absorbing years of potential losses all to maintain consumer trust.
+Microsoft extended the Xbox 360 warranty from one year to three years across all consoles, absorbing years of potential losses in the process.

 The Strategic Communications Lesson